 Each academic year, OSFA will notify the student of the type(s) of scholarships they receive and the amount disbursed from each account fund.
 For information regarding the availability of refunds, please refer to the current schedule of classes, or refer to the OSFA website.

 OSFA reserves the right to modify financial assistance at any time.
 Each aid program is unique and has different eligibility requirements, which may change over time.

 A student who fully withdraws and receives a refund for tuition, mandatory fees, housing or food may have their scholarship adjusted during the semester of the withdrawal.
 A student who partially withdraws (drops a class with a W) will not receive a scholarship adjustment during the semester of the partial withdrawal as long as they attempt full-time status.

 To maintain scholarship eligibility, the student that partially or fully withdraws from the fall or spring semester(s) is still required to successfully complete 30 credits per academic year.

 Scholarship and grant awards that a student receives for tuition and university-wide mandatory fees are tax-free.
 Scholarship money that a student receives for books, supplies, equipment and other fees may be tax-free if they are required of all students in the course.
-Scholarship money received for room and board is considered taxable income.
+Scholarship money received for housing and food is considered taxable income.
 This is a general statement of the tax rules.
-The student's own tax liability may vary depending on their personal situation.
+The student's tax liability may vary depending on their personal situation.
 Please refer to the Internal Revenue Service's (IRS) Publication 970 or consult tax or legal counsel for additional information.